thetpaingsoe/feature-request-system/docs/setup-guide.md

     cd ..

 ## Setup Database and Run Seed Migration
 This will setup your default admin account and sample 50 data for the sample feature request.
+*If it ask about confirmation, just select "yes".*

+    cd backend
     php artisan migrate
     php artisan db:seed
+    cd ..

 That is! now project is successfully setup in your local.
 - [main doc](./../README.md)